Ringdown in Vaidya spacetimes: time-dependent frequencies, Penrose limit and time-domain analyses: Penrose limit and ringdown analyses in Vaidya spacetimes with time-dependent accretion rates

 First, let us make a demonstration focusing on the case $M_2=3M_1$, in which the effect of the accretion is noticeable.
 We show the waveform $\Psi^{(2)}$ of the damping oscillation observed at $r=60M_1$ for $M_2=3M_1$, $\mathcal V_1=0$, $\mathcal V_2=100M_1$, $\mathcal V_{\rm ini}=-100M_1$ and $\ell=4$ in Fig.~\ref{fig:damp}.

 We plot the values of $\Omega_n:=2\omega^{\rm Re}_n/(2\ell+1)$, $\lambda_n:=2\omega^{\rm Im}_n$ and $\mathcal R_n$, with $\mathcal V_{\rm obs}(\mathcal V_n)$ being the horizontal axis value in Fig.~\ref{fig:ratio}.
+As in the case of Fig.~\ref{fig:Om_R}, the amplitude of the damping oscillation drops quickly, so that the numerical plots in the late time scatter a lot (see red dots in Fig.~\ref{fig:ratio}) due to the numerical error.
+Therefore, we plot the results with several different values of the initial time $\mathcal V_{\rm ini}$, and focus on the time-domain in which the waveform exhibits an idealized exponentially damping oscillation.
 In the top panels, we can find that the values of $\Omega_n$ and $\lambda_n$ significantly deviate from $\Omega_{\rm ad}$ and $\lambda_{\rm ad}$, respectively.
 Since the qualitative behaviors are similar in both $\Omega_n$ and $\lambda_n$, these deviations mainly originate from the redshift effect, which equally causes the time delay to the real and imaginary parts of the frequency during the propagation from the UCOP to the observer.
-To extract the effects independent of the redshift, let us focus on the ratio $\mathcal R_n$ between the imaginary and real frequencies shown in the bottom panel of Fig.~\ref{fig:ratio}.
-For the bottom panel, since the predicted value from the PL analysis does not match the Schwarzschild case in both of the early and late times, we multiply the correction factor $\mathcal C$ (blue dashed line), so that it overlaps the Schwarzschild case in the early and late times.
+To extract the effects independently of the redshift, let us focus on the ratio $\mathcal R_n$ between the imaginary and real frequencies shown in the bottom panel of Fig.~\ref{fig:ratio}.
+For the bottom panel, the predicted value from the PL analysis does not match the Schwarzschild case in both of the early and late times because of the deviation presented in Table~\ref{tab:PLSch}.
+Thus, we multiply the correction factor $\mathcal C$ (blue dashed line), so that it overlaps the Schwarzschild case in the early and late times.

-In the bottom panel of Fig.~\ref{fig:ratio}, we can find that the sequence of $\mathcal R_n$ also has a qualitatively similar behavior to the Penrose limit prediction $\mathcal R_{\rm PL}$.
+In the bottom panel of Fig.~\ref{fig:ratio}, we can find that the sequence of $\mathcal R_n$ also has a qualitatively similar behavior to the PL prediction $\mathcal R_{\rm PL}$.
 However, the significance of the deviation from the constant value is quantitatively about 3 times different from $\mathcal R_{\rm PL}$.
 In the remaining part of this paper, we carefully investigate the parameter dependence of $\mathcal R_n$, and compare it to $\mathcal R_{\rm PL}$.